Skip to main content

 Data & Infrastructure (35%)

-Measures technological foundations that enable AI development and deployment, including physical infrastructure, digital access, data environments, and technical investments.
+Measures technological foundations that enable responsible AI development and deployment, including physical infrastructure, digital access, data environments, and technical investments.

 Government Readiness (25%)